niels-2005/cora_customer_agent/README.md

 ## 🚧 Known Limitations & Future Improvements

 ### Known Limitations
-- **In-Memory Conversations** - Session state lost on restart (no persistent database)
+- **In-Memory Conversations** - Session state lost on restart (no persistent database).
+  **Possible Solution:** Implement PostgreSQL integration for persistent conversation history and user accounts.

-- **Single-User Frontend** - No authentication or multi-user support
+- **Single-User Frontend** - No authentication or multi-user support.
+  **Possible Solution:** Add authentication system with user login and personalized chat history.

 - **Limited Reasoning Display** - Reasoning steps not shown in UI when reasoning is enabled

 - **Manual Model Management** - Ollama models must be pulled separately

 - **Semantic Cache Personalization Issue** - The cache stores responses with personalized greetings (e.g., "Hi Niels!").
 When another user with a different name asks the same question, they receive the cached response with the wrong name.
-This occurs because the system prompt is dynamically injected with the user's name. **Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys (expensive), or exclude personalized responses from caching.
+This occurs because the system prompt is dynamically injected with the user's name.
+  **Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys (expensive), or exclude personalized responses from caching.
 Semantic Cache was implemented for learning purposes.

 - **Hardcoded RAG Parameters** - The number of retrieved documents (`k=1`) and similarity threshold (`0.4`) are fixed in the configuration.
-This one-size-fits-all approach may not be optimal for all queries—some questions might benefit from retrieving multiple documents for comprehensive answers. **Possible Solution:** Allow the agent to dynamically determine the number of documents to retrieve based on query complexity.
-If the agent can dynamically set `k`, a mechanism is needed to prevent excessive retrieval (e.g., `k=100`), which introduces noise and degrades response quality. **Possible Solution:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.
+This one-size-fits-all approach may not be optimal for all queries—some questions might benefit from retrieving multiple documents for comprehensive answers.
+  **Possible Solution:** Allow the agent to dynamically determine the number of documents to retrieve based on query complexity.
+If the agent can dynamically set `k`, a mechanism is needed to prevent excessive retrieval (e.g., `k=100`), which introduces noise and degrades response quality.
+  **Possible Solution:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.

 ### Future Improvements

-#### Data Persistence & User Management
-- **PostgreSQL Integration** - Persistent conversation history and user accounts
-- **Authentication System** - User login and personalized chat history

 #### Evaluation & Testing
 - **AI-as-a-Judge Evaluation Framework** - Implement comprehensive evaluation system for model quality assessment:
   - **Input/Output Evaluation** - Compare agent responses against reference outputs
   - **RAG Retrieval Evaluation** - Assess relevance and quality of retrieved documents
   - **Edge Case Testing** - Test handling of non-existent products, ambiguous queries, etc.
-  - **Implementation Resources:** Review [LangSmith Documentation](https://docs.smith.langchain.com), [OpenAI Evals](https://github.com/openai/evals), and [Agent Evals](https://github.com/langchain-ai/agent-evals) repositories
+  - **Implementation Resources:** Review [LangSmith Documentation](https://docs.smith.langchain.com), [openevals](https://github.com/langchain-ai/openevals), and [agentevals](https://github.com/langchain-ai/agentevals) repositories
   - Note: Not implemented due to hardware limitations
 - **Model & Embedding Experimentation** - Conduct systematic testing with different embedding models and LLMs to optimize performance (hardware constraints prevented comprehensive testing)